Please read through our exterior and interior options below!

 LEVEL I - WASH & WAX

 Typically the gelcoat is in good and shiny condition.
 We hand wash and dry exposed exterior fiberglass to remove dirt, grime, and dust.
 Then we hand wax (typically a Carnauba wax with UV inhibitor protection) and buff to a shine with machine or hand wipe using clean microfiber towels.
 Customers typically order this service for a good cleaning and wax which will make their boat shine and looking good as well as provide protection from water spots and sun exposure.
 A good wash & wax is considered maintenance for your gel coat like oil changes are for your motor.
-Level 3 is the minimum level required before Ceramic Coatings can be applied.
+Level 3 is usually the minimum level required before Ceramic Coatings can be applied unless it is a brand new boat.

 Includes all of Level I. PLUS includes a machine polish to bring dull or slightly oxidized gel coat back to shiny.
 Starts with wash and dry then machine polish followed by wax and buff.
 This can remove water spots as well depending on how deep they are in the gel coat.
 Level 3 is the minimum level required before Ceramic Coatings can be applied.